- •

 Finding your way to Alicudi ferry port

-In Vulcano, the ferry terminal is conveniently situated near the main beach and local attractions, making it easily accessible for travelers.
+The ferry terminal in Vulcano is situated near the main beach and is easily accessible from town, making it convenient for travelers.

 Exploring Vulcano